haselkern/sprich/README.md

 ### Options
 Once all actions in a state have been processed you can show options to your user.
-They define a text that should be selectable follow by an optional state and a condition.
+They define a text that should be selectable followed by an optional state and an optional condition.
 The option should only be selectable/visible if the condition holds true.
 If no state is given the option ends the dialog.

 Conditions are always strings that your game needs to process.